Kanishkpachory/Java-script/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-This readme is comprehensive and includes a table of contents to guide users through your project, along with concise explanations for each chapter.
+This readme is comprehensive and includes a table of contents to guide users through my project, along with concise explanations for each chapter.